ivanrazine/start/README.md

 # Start
 Every project needs a Start.
 This is mine ^_^

-In the `index.html` you will find the following:
+In the `index.html` you will find the following calls:

 * Open Graph
 * Bootstrap CSS
 * Material Icons
+* Google Analytics

 ## Installation